- British Values at Hednesford Valley High

 - BTEC - Retail

 - Options Booklets

-September 2017 offers an exciting opportunity to provide individualised learning and smaller class sizes when the sensory group move to two specialist classrooms and are divided into sensory and study groups.
+The sensory curriculum offers an exciting opportunity to provide individualised learning and smaller class sizes when the sensory group move to two specialist classrooms and are divided into sensory and study groups.
 Students will be organised by their needs and support necessary to ensure they are provided with appropriate challenge and precise support to allow them to develop to their full potential.

 A purpose made classroom provides a safe and stimulating learning environment where a range of subjects are taught.

 Consistent staff members adapt the curriculum for each type of learner.
 Students experience 1:1 and small group support to improve student outcomes and enable them to make clear progress.

 Students follow an adapted curriculum from P levels to Steps (previous National Curriculum levels) including English, Maths and Science to develop academic skills.
 Further subjects include; PSHE, Computing, PE and Rebound, Music, Horticulture, RE, Humanitties and Food Technology; all of which are taught with a sensory approach adapted for each child.

 Life skills lessons take a primary role in the curriculum where students experience real life situations with topics such as road safety, hygiene and cooking.
 The students will have the opportunity to access the local community.
 Independent living skills are developed to promote confidence and resilience in our learners.

 Additional provision includes access to therapies such as rebound, tac pac and the sensory room to support their learning and physical development.